County Market Study Published:

 Publication of the Market Study (K.S.A.
 79-1460a)

 A study of the residential real estate market indicated that the market shows a slight upward trend.

-A study of the commercial real estate market indicated that the market is stable with no general upward or downward trend.
+A study of the commercial real estate market indicated that the market shows a slight upward trend.

-A study of the real estate market for vacant lots indicated that the market is stable with no general upward or downward trend.
+A study of the real estate market for vacant lots indicated that the market shows a slight upward trend.